 I have a daughter.
 My wife and I go through great lengths to keep her, and our son, away from the ugliness of schools, the institutionalized narcissism where “Who are you?” doesn’t address your interests, your abilities, or the content of you character.
-Rather, “Who are you?” means “Where do you rank?” — in academics, in athletics, in fashion sense, in vulgar popularity.
+Rather, “Who are you?” means “Where do you rank?” — in academics, in athletics, in looks, in fashion sense, in vulgar popularity.
 I don’t want my children to be ranked below others.

 And it’s no one else’s business, either.